2018 Long Weekends in the Philippines and the Best Things to Do

-Fix your screeching gate, build a cabinet, tend the garden, or perhaps change the lawn’s landscape a bit.
-How about making a simple vertical garden, writing an e-book or blogging about your daily life?
-There is no limit to your imagination, especially that you have your own time on your hands for a few days.
+Fix your screeching gate, build a cabinet, tend the garden, or change the lawn’s landscape slightly.
+How about making a simple vertical garden, writing an e-book, or blogging about your daily life?
+There is no limit to your imagination, especially since you have your own time on your hands for a few days.

 Want to make your long weekend count for others?
 Volunteer work for a charity.
-If you are not comfortable to be around strangers for a long time, you can just donate your blood in a Philippine Red Cross Chapter.
-If your profession is in medical line, you can join a medical mission.
-And no matter who you are or what you do, you can volunteer packing relief goods, cooking in feeding programs or teach kids in orphanages.
+If you are not comfortable being around strangers for a long time, you can just donate your blood to a Philippine Red Cross Chapter.
+You can join a medical mission if your profession is in the medical line.
+And no matter who you are or what you do, you can volunteer to pack relief goods, cook in feeding programs, or teach kids in orphanages.

-If you don’t know which charity to start with you can volunteer in non- profit organizations such as Feed the Hungry, Inc., Duterte's Kitchen, Philippine Red Cross, and ChildHope Philippines.
+If you don’t know which charity to start with, you can volunteer in non-profit organizations such as Feed the Hungry, Inc., Duterte’s Kitchen, Philippine Red Cross, and ChildHope Philippines.
 It does not only give you the feeling of great accomplishment to humanity.
-You can also add your experience on your resume, meet new friends, and touch someone’s life.
+You can also add your experience to your resume, meet new friends, and touch someone’s life.

-Long weekends do not have to be spent in expensive out-of-the-town (or country) trips to be memorable.
-There are a lot of things you can do to make it count even without leaving your own home.
-Take control of your vacation, plan ahead and enjoy the things you have not done in a long time.
+Long weekends do not have to be spent on expensive out-of-the-town (or country) trips to be memorable.
+You can do many things to make it count, even without leaving your own home.
+Take control of your vacation, plan ahead, and enjoy the things you have not done in a long time.